 - Poor diet

-If you suspect that your beagle has a medical concern that is making its natural odor unbearable, consult your vet!
+If you suspect your beagle has a medical concern that makes its natural odor unbearable, consult your vet!

 - Food sensitivities